duckdb/dbt-duckdb/README.md

 implemented via [fsspec](https://duckdb.org/docs/guides/python/filesystems.html).
 The `fsspec` library provides support for reading and writing files from a [variety of cloud data storage systems](https://filesystem-spec.readthedocs.io/en/latest/api.html#other-known-implementations) including S3, GCS, and Azure Blob Storage.
-You can configure a list of fsspec-compatible implementations for use with your dbt-duckdb project by installing the relevant Python modules and configuring your profile like this:
+You can configure a list of fsspec-compatible implementations for use with your dbt-duckdb project by installing the relevant Python modules and configuring your profile like so:

 ```
 default: